cmbrandt/cxx-fundamentals/2_design_patterns.md

 * **Also Known As:**  N/A

 ### Purpose:
-To define the skeleton of an algorithm consisting of various typical steps
+Define the skeleton of an algorithm in an operation, deferring some steps to subclasses

 ### Structure:
 <p align="center">